Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 The nozzles and collection cup is waterproof.
 Remove from the base unit, and rinse these pieces under hot water.

-You can soak collection cup and nozzles in a cup of boiling water for 5 mins only.
+You can soak collection cup and nozzles in a cup of hot soapy water for 2-3 mins only.

 DO NOT microwave any pieces.